 BA Harvard University, Folkore and Mythology (Ancient Greek)

-Professor Ellen Aitken is Dean of the Faculty of Religious Studies.
-She has been a member of the Faculty of Religious Studies at McGill since 2004, teaching in the area of Early Christian History and Literature.
+Professor Ellen Aitken was Dean of the Faculty of Religious Studies from 2007-2014.
+She had been a member of the Faculty of Religious Studies at McGill since 2004, teaching in the area of Early Christian History and Literature.
 Prior to coming to McGill, she was on the faculty of The Divinity School, Harvard University.
-She holds degrees from Harvard University and the University of the South, with training in Folklore and Mythology, the Classics, and Religious Studies.
-Her current research, funded by SSHRC, investigates the relationship between Greco-Roman hero cult and ancient Christianity.
+She held degrees from Harvard University and the University of the South, with training in Folklore and Mythology, the Classics, and Religious Studies.
+Her last research, funded by SSHRC, investigated the relationship between Greco-Roman hero cult and ancient Christianity.

-At McGill, Professor Aitken has served on numerous committees, including chairing the B.Th.
+At McGill, Professor Aitken had served on numerous committees, including chairing the B.Th.
 Committee in the Faculty of Religious Studies and as a member of search committees for the Classics Program.
-She is a member of McGill's Centre for Research on Religion (CREOR) and an honorary faculty member of the Montreal Diocesan Theological College.
-She was ordained in the Episcopal (Anglican) Church in 1986 and has been recognized widely as a leader in both scholarly and ecclesial communities.
-She has also received two awards for teaching excellence.
+She was a member of McGill's Centre for Research on Religion (CREOR) and an honorary faculty member of the Montreal Diocesan Theological College.
+She was ordained in the Episcopal (Anglican) Church in 1986 and had been recognized widely as a leader in both scholarly and ecclesial communities.
+She had also received two awards for teaching excellence.

 Articles in refereed journals

 “The Ordering of Community: New Testament Perspectives.”
 Anglican Theological Review 85.1 (Winter 2003): 19–34.